filiph/filiphnet/src/flutter-performance/pages/Index.md

 ## Chapters

-I'm writing the book in the open so that I can get feedback.
+I'm writing the book in the open so that I can get feedback ([email me](mailto:filip.hracek@gmail.com)).
 Here's a very rough outline.
 Chapters that are drafted already are linked.

 1. [Intro](/flutter-performance/010-intro.html)
 2. [Performance, speed, efficiency](/flutter-performance/020-performance-speed-efficiency.html) (unfinished)